cisco/mindmeld/docs/source/quickstart.rst

   what's the shut down time for pine & market store?
   ...

+In a similar vein, we can define query sets for all other intents.

+Entity Recognition -

 To train the MindMeld Entity Recognizer, we need to label sections of the training queries with corresponding entity types.
 We do this by adding annotations to our training queries to identify all the entities.
-As a convenience in MindMeld Workbench, the training data for Entity Recognition and Role Classification are stored in the same files that contain queries for Domain/Intent Classification.
-To locate these files, please refer to the folder structure as specified in Section 2.1.3.
+As a convenience in MindMeld Workbench, the training data for Entity Recognition and Role Classification are stored in the same files that contain queries for Intent Classification.
+To locate these files, please refer to the folder structure as specified in Section 3.
 For adding annotations for Entity Recognition, mark up the parts of every query that correspond to an entity in the following syntax -

 * Enclose the entity in curly braces
 * Follow the entity with its type